buildo/book/CoC.md

 - Trello boards (remember to have a due date on the card)

 All such tools are good, as long as the commitment is written down and visible to both requester and performer.

+## Share notes after meetings

+A key aspect of good collaboration is alignment among team members.
+Alignment of goals, alignment of information.
+Sharing notes after meetings serves two purposes:

+1. Inform people who were not present at the meeting
+2. Recap in written format the key outcomes and decisions of the meeting

+For project related meetings, use the project mailing lists (typically `project-name@buildo.io`).
+You can find a list and manage your subscriptions [here](https://groups.google.com/a/buildo.io/forum/#!overview).
+To update on R&D, use the `buildo/core` issue.
+You can also use slack for quick updates.

+If the meeting contains action points, try to write them in the form of commitments.
+Clearly specify the task content and the due date.

+## Work together.. at the same time

+We like to work together, it's more fun and more productive.
+Typically we start between 9am and 10am, and finish up between 6pm and 7pm.

+Organize meetings after 10am and before 6pm to make sure everyone attends, and try to avoid lunch time (1:30pm till 2:30pm).